canonical/containerd-app/docs/hosts.md

 to the `hosts.toml` file.

 ## server field
 `server` specifies the default server for this registry host namespace.

-When `host`(s) are specified, the hosts will be tried first in the order listed.
+When `host`(s) are specified, the hosts are tried first in the order listed.
-If all `host`(s) are tried then `server` will be used as a fallback.

-If `server` is not specified then the image's registry host namespace will automatically be used.

 ```
 server = "https://docker.io"
 ```